AndreWohnsland/CocktailBerry/docs/addons.md

 This would cause more and more optional settings, which most user are not interested in.
 With addons users will get the best base experience with CocktailBerry, but can easy extent it to their own taste.

+Some examples for an addon could be:

+- Implementation of a weight scale to detect if a glass is present
+- Add a checklist for invoices or cost splitting
+- Modify starting values (default output volume, eg.) to let them be changed over the GUI
+- Integrate external things like automatic ice crasher
+- And almost anything you can think of

 ## Installing Addons

 To install an addon, just put the Python file of the addon into the `addons` folder.